 What is a digital nomad?

-Not all remote workers are digital nomads.
-Some people choose to sit in their living room instead of an office and that's it.
-But nomads are not work-from-home people, they are work-from-anywhere people!
+To be clear, not all remote workers are digital nomads.
+Some work from home—they're content with relaxing in their living rooms instead of an office.
+But us nomads are not work-from-home people.
+We are work-from-anywhere people!

 All my Gen Zers are feeling this hard.
 Seeing the world is a top priority after years of being stuck in one place.
 Now it's time for your life of adventure.